peak-ai/event-dependent-promises/README.md

 * Mixing multiple async paradigms (`Promise`s _and_ callbacks!)
 * Having to manually track whether the `EventEmitter` (`sdk`) has already fired its initialisation event (required for warm lambda invocations)

-Event-Dependent Promises is directed a resolving (excuse the pun) these two issues by:
+Event-Dependent Promises is directed at resolving (excuse the pun) these two issues by:

 * internally tracking when the prerequisite event has been emitted
 * proxying a set of methods to return `Promise`s, which won't resolve until the prerequisite event has been fired once